Farof/jhtml/Readme.md

 	</p>
 	</div>

-Note two things :
+Note two things:

 - There is no indentation.
 There will be a pretty mode, but it will obviously have a performance cost.
 - the "E" function executed with no tag name renders a "div".

-If its too verbose for you, you can uses aliases :
+If its too verbose for you, you can uses aliases:

 	var div = jhtml.aliases.div,
 			h2 = jhtml.aliases.h2;